m-heshmat/Educational-Datasets/flight price/README.md

 ### FEATURES
-The various features of the cleaned dataset are explained below:
 1) Airline: The name of the airline company is stored in the airline column.
 It is a categorical feature having 6 different airlines.
 2) Flight: Flight stores information regarding the plane's flight code.
 It is a categorical feature.
 3) Source City: City from which the flight takes off.
 It is a categorical feature having 6 unique cities.